learex-zz/macOS-eGPU/README.md

 The parameters in this section will override the deductions on what to install/update/uninstall of the script.

 `--driver | -d`
-Nvidia GPU drivers for Mac
+NVIDIA GPU drivers for Mac

 `--enabler | -e`
 Tweak to enable eGPU support on the Mac